-He did admit that even though he believes the people he's closest to are safe, he is still concerned for their mental well-being, especially after seeing some of the footage of
+He did admit that even though he believes the people he's closest to are safe, he is still concerned for their mental well-being, especially after seeing some of the footage of the devastation on television.

 ``It is a bit difficult to watch,'' he said. ``Even though you're away, it's hard to see all that's going on and knowing that you have much family and people you know (in Japan).''

 Matsui has long been concerned about earthquakes in Asia.
 He donated $500,000 towards relief efforts for victims of the 2004 Indian Ocean earthquake.